pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='api-descriptor'></a>APIDescriptor Custom Resource Explained

 To use API Auto Registration, you must create a custom resource of type `APIDescriptor`.
-The information from this custom resource constructs an API entity in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI).
+The information from this custom resource constructs an API entity in Tanzu Developer Portal.

 This custom resource exposes the following text boxes: